moogacs/docs.buf.build/docs/bsr/overview.md

 **Commit**: Every push of new content to a repository is associated with a commit that identifies that change in the schema.
 The commit is created after a successful push.
 This means that unlike Git, the commit only exists on the BSR repository and not locally.

 **Tag**: A reference to a single commit but with a human readable name, similar to a Git tag.
-It is useful for identifying commonly referenced commits — like a release.
+It is useful for identifying commonly referenced commits&mdash;like a release.

 ## Local modules with workspaces